Pingulina/IceRidges_student/GUI_dash_plotly/README.md

 ### Simulation
 In the second tab, you can run the different simulations.
 You have to chose the seasons and locations in the first tab before running any simulations.

+In the first step, you have to transform the `.dat` files to `.json` files.
+This is done by clicking on the `Transform data` button.
+It might take multiple minutes per location and year, so be patient.
+When you click on `Show transformed data`, you can see a list of all the data that has been transformed.

-In the first step, you have to extract the data from the `.dat` files.
+In the second step, you have to extract the ridges and level ice sequences from the data.
 This is done by clicking on the `Extract data` button.
 It might take multiple minutes per location and year, so be patient.
 When you click on `Show extracted data`, you can see a list of all the data that has been extracted.

-The second step is to find the ridges in the data.
+The third step is to do some ridge statistics.
 This is done by clicking on the `Find ridges` button.
 This step might take a while, so be patient.
 When you click on `Show computed ridge data`, you can see a list of all the ridges that have been found.

 More steps will be added in the future.